Library Policies

 Study Lockers and Carrels

 Study lockers are available to all U of I students on a first come, first served basis.
 The lockers are assigned for one semester only.
 The assignment may be renewed if there is no waiting list.
 A $3.00 key deposit is collected when a key is issued and refunded when the key is returned.
-Locker applications are available online and at the Circulation Desk.

 Students assigned to a locker or carrel must abide by all library rules regarding food, drink, and conduct, and may not use lockers or carrels to store items that could be hazardous or detrimental to other patrons or the collections.
-The University does not allow space heaters inside any university buildings, only radiant heaters.
+The University does not allow space heaters inside any university buildings.
 Students are only allowed access to the carrels during library open hours.
 Any food items kept in the locker or carrel must be stored in sealed containers.
 All items must fit within the locker or carrel provided, and library items kept within lockers or carrels must be checked out to the assigned student.

 Collection Management

-The University of Idaho Library, as the state's flagship research library, connects our users with information, ideas, tools, and resources to support and advance research and scholarly activity.
+The University of Idaho Library, as the state’s flagship research library, connects our users with information, ideas, tools, and resources to support and advance research and scholarly activity.
 Our core values include the open, equitable, and efficient access to a diverse and interdisciplinary spectrum of information resources.
-We provide access to library materials in accordance with the principles of intellectual freedom outlined in the American Library Association's Library Bill of Rights, Freedom to Read statement, and Freedom to View statement.
-Academic freedom is also required and protected by the University of Idaho's Faculty Staff Handbook (Chapter 3, 3160).
+We provide access to library materials in accordance with the principles of intellectual freedom outlined in the American Library Association’s Library Bill of Rights, Freedom to Read statement, and Freedom to View statement.
+Academic freedom is also required and protected by the University of Idaho’s Faculty Staff Handbook (FSH 4000).

 As a research library, our collections are inclusive and comprehensive by design, and the resources selected for purchase are chosen to meet the curricular, research, and service mission of the University of Idaho.
 Older materials that some may consider out of date or offensive often have relevance as historical artifacts in research that seeks to illuminate the evolution of an area of study and situate current thinking in context, and our policy as a research library is to retain such materials for these purposes.
 Current materials are selected for purchase by subject liaisons, who are informed by professional selection criteria and reviewing sources.
 If you have questions about items in our collection, please contact the Dean of Libraries, Ben Hunter, at bhunter@uidaho.edu.